jaaabir/HashtagGenerator/README.md

 # HashtagGenerator
-A simple python script to extract Hashtags from long or short text using Word2Vector model from GenSim
+A simple python script to extract Hashtags from long or short text using Word2Vector model from GenSim word2vec.bin is a simple pre-trained model and hashtags change depending upon the model.

 <b>Example</b>